steelx/enspire-ui-code-challenge/README.md

 ## OVERVIEW

+ONLY DOWNLOAD THIS REPO AND PLEASE DO NOT BRANCH.

 This code challenge is to test your experience and knowledge with AngularJS and to expose you to a small portion of the type of work we do.
 This challenge focuses on `directives` and is similar to the daily tasks you will be required to complete.

 We have simplified this challenge by scaffolding out the `directives`, `services` and `controllers`, as well as the needed CSS, you will need to complete this task.